SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 ### A word of warning

 Evernote is only useful if you use it systematically.
 It also works way better if you use for everything.
-So for us, we don't use work docs for internal purposes, we put it all into Evernote. _(I don't understand that last line.
-Actually I am a little fuzzy on the whole paragraph and what it really means.)_
+So for us, we don't use Microsoft Word for typing up drafts or ideas, we put it all into Evernote.

-You should also be aware that with the free version of the Evernote app you can only sync 2 devices at a time.
+You should also be aware that with the free version of the Evernote app you can only sync 2 devices at a time and you can't view notes if you don't have internet.

 ### Alternates to Evernote